IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 ## Decrypted JSON Response Format

->NOTE: The responses will be encrypted only if the HTTP status code is 200.
-Otherwise, the response will not be encrypted.
+>NOTE: The responses are encrypted only if the HTTP status code is 200.
+Otherwise, the response is not encrypted.

 A decrypted successful response returns new identity tokens issued for the user or indicates that the user has opted out.